There is a saying that goes; “you can never go home again,” but Jeff Sutton is proving you can.

 Jeff’s father, John, followed suit and spent 22 years on the GCID Board, helping lay the foundation for many multi-beneficial projects in the district.

-But Jeff says one of his biggest achievements while there was the competition of the Red Bluff Fish Passage.
+Jeff says one of his biggest achievements while there was the completion of the Red Bluff Fish Passage.
 A $185-million project to replace the old Red Bluff Diversion Dam, with a new pumping plant and quarter-mile long fish screen.

 “Creating opportunities and projects that maintain reliable water delivery while protecting wildlife is the way of the future.
-We can have economic responsibility and wildlife sustainability.”
+We can blend economic responsibility and wildlife sustainability.”

 As head of the GCID, Jeff wants to ensure farmers can continue to grow crops that feed the world while also playing a larger role in supporting threatened species.